esteblock/token-playground/docs/5_get_info_about_token_in_stellar.md

 docker exec soroban-preview-7 node src/getInfo.js
 ```

-Also you can run it with a different asset code than the one in settings.json by passing it as argument.
+Also you can run it with a different asset code than the one in settings.json by passing it as argument:

 ```bash
  docker exec soroban-preview-7 node src/getInfo.js ASSET_CODE
 ```

-This script uses stellar sdk to request to horizon api about asset info.
-[Stellar sdk](https://github.com/stellar/js-stellar-sdk) is a javascript library from stellar that offers a layer API for Horizon endpoints and facilities for building, signing  and submiting transactions.
+This script uses the stellar sdk to request to horizon api about asset info.
+[Stellar sdk](https://github.com/stellar/js-stellar-sdk) is a javascript library from stellar that offers a layer API for Horizon endpoints and facilities building, signing and submiting transactions.

-Here a fragmet of the code that exemplifies how stellar sdk access to horizon asset endpoint.
+Here, you'll find a fragmet of the code that exemplifies how stellar sdk access to horizon asset endpoint.

 ```javascript